 The below Bullying Prevention and Intervention Plan ("Plan") is a comprehensive approach to addressing bullying and cyberbullying, and the school or district is committed to working with students, staff, families, law enforcement agencies, and the community to prevent issues of violence.
 In consultation with these constituencies, we have established this Plan for preventing, intervening, and responding to incidents of bullying, cyberbullying, and retaliation.
-The Head of School is responsible for the implementation and oversight of the Plan except when a reported bullying incident involves the Head of School or the Chief Operating Officer as the alleged aggressor.
+The Principal is responsible for the implementation and oversight of the Plan except when a reported bullying incident involves the Principal or the Principal as the alleged aggressor.